Chilika Lake: Access

-The lake is well connected by road to Chennai and Kolkata through National Highway No 16.
+The lake is connected by road to Chennai and Kolkata through National Highway No 16.
 Satpada town on the eastern bank of the lake is about 50 km by road southwest of the city of Puri and at a distance of 100 km from Bhubaneswar, the capital of Odisha, which is also the nearest airport.

-A broad gauge railway line of the South Eastern Railway from Kolkata skirts along the western bank of the lake passing through Balugaon, Chilika and Rambha stations.
+A broad-gauge railway line of the South Eastern Railway from Kolkata skirts along the western bank of the lake passing through Balugaon, Chilika and Rambha stations.

 Within the lake precincts, Odisha Tourism Development Corporation Ltd. (OTDC) and the Revenue Department of the state government offer boat cruises.
 Private operators also provide country boats on hire to various islands in the lake.

 There are OTDC Guest houses at Barkul, Rambha, Satapada & several hotels at Balugaon.
 Before entering into the Nalbana Bird Sanctuary one has to obtain an entry permit.
 The entry permit has to be produced at entry/exit points, at check gates as and whenever requested by officials.

 Published accounts

 Film

-Akanksha Damini Joshi's award-winning film, Chilika Bank$ (2008) tells the story via a banyan tree on the banks of lake Chilika tracing the ecological changes in the lake over four decades.
-From 1970s, when it was exposed to extensive poaching by the outsiders, through 1980s when the lake was over-fished, to 1990s when the aqua culture ponds became a common sight, and finally the first decade of the 21st century when the environmental interference that was made to protect the lake ended up becoming its greatest threat.
+Akanksha Damini Joshi's film, Chilika Bank$ (2008) tells the story via a banyan tree on the banks of lake Chilika tracing the ecological changes in the lake over four decades.
+From 1970s, when it was exposed to poaching by the outsiders, through 1980s when the lake was over-fished, to 1990s when the aqua culture ponds became a common sight, and finally the first decade of the 21st century when the environmental interference that was made to protect the lake ended up becoming its greatest threat.

 Joshi's film maps the destruction of the lake and its abuse for the past four decades.
 The locals have been looted of their life support system with migration now being their only recourse.
 The film provides account of how uncontrolled human intervention has turned the lake, which was a sustainable livelihood resource, into a mere waterbody that tourists can dip their feet into.

 The film produced by Public Service Broadcasting Trust was honored with the Livelihood Award at the CMS Vatavaran Environment and Wildlife Film Festival, New Delhi in 2009.
 It was recipient of the First Prize at Jeevika, South Asia Documentary Film Festival.
 Chilika Bank$ was screened in the Indian Panorama section of the 40th International Film Festival of India (IFFI), Goa 2009 in the non-feature film category.
 The film has garnered multiple television screenings on India's public broadcaster, Doordarshan's various channels.

 The film was an Official Selection at the Film South Asia, Kathmandu in 2009, the Rodos EcoFilms International Festival,Greece in 2010 and the 4th Samsung Women's International Film Festival, Chennai in 2011.

 Chilika Banks is displayed in various renowned university libraries like the Harvard University, Washington University, Duke University, Emory University and Syracuse University; and the Library of Congress, de facto the National Library of United States of America.